 Her first play, Mixie and the Halfbreeds with Adrienne Wong, is part of Fu-Gen’s 2017/18 season in Toronto and her second, The Tashme Project: The Living Archives with Matt Miwa, a verbatim play about WW2 Japanese Canadian internment camps, is set to tour in 2019.
 She is currently working with the French company cie IKB on Identités, about the many facets of Québecois identity.

 Natalie Liconti (Flo)

-Natalie is a performer, director, and playwright from Toronto, Ontario.
-She graduated from McGill University, where she studied Theatre Studies and Political Science.
-She performed in Title 66 Productions' Nuclear Sky: The Experiment (Printemps Numerique Festival, 2015).
-This year she produced, co-directed and performed in Docile Bodies (La Chapelle Scènes Contemporaines, St-Ambroise Montreal Fringe Festival 2017), and co-created and performed in The Gentle Art of Punishment (Zone Homa Festival, 2017).
-This fall she will be performing in History of Sexuality (MainLine Theatre), and will be appearing on CBC's Canadian Detective.
+Natalie is a performance artist and actor from Toronto, Ontario.
+She founded the performance collective Daughter Product, in which she produced, co-directed and performed in Docile Bodies (La Chapelle Scènes Contemporaines, St-Ambroise Montreal Fringe Festival 2017), and co-created and performed in The Gentle Art of Punishment (Zone Homa Festival, 2017).
+This Winter she will be performing with Daughter Product in London at Camden People’s Theatre for their Calm Down, Dear Festival 2018.
+Other recent credits include Title 66 Productions’ Nuclear Sky: The Experiment (Printemps Numérique Festival), Dane Stewart’s History of Sexuality (MainLine Theatre), and CBC’s The Detectives.